Webinar

 In this webinar:

-The webinar presents four recent case studies from publications where QSense QCM-D was applied to development-relevant questions across molecule selection, formulation, container/closure compatibility, fill–finish equipment materials, and long-term interfacial stability.
+The webinar presents recent case studies from publications where QSense QCM-D was applied to development-relevant questions across molecule selection, formulation, container/closure compatibility, fill–finish equipment materials, and long-term interfacial stability.
 Together, the examples illustrate how QSense can complement traditional stress testing and bulk assays, and support more informed discussion around molecule, excipient and material choices.

 The webinar may be of particular interest to professionals involved in biopharmaceutical development who are interested in incorporating interface-focused, mechanistic insights into their work.